Fast MLE Computation for the Dirichlet Multinomial: Running Time Experiments

 When $M$ is large and $N$ is held constant, the proposed algorithm is not expected to run as well.
 Here the same Dirichlet parameter was used to generate the dataset and $N$ was held constant at $5000$.

 While eventually the proposed algorithm performs worse than the Fastfit version, this only occurs when $M$ is close to $10,000$.
 In many circumstances, it is not neccesary to have this many samples per row.
-If the multinomial for that row is already known with such high precision, it might make sense to use the fast Dirichlet solution (section \ref{fastdirichlet}) or subsample the rows to a reasonable size.
+If the categorical parameters for that row is already known with such high precision, it might make sense to use the fast Dirichlet solution (section \ref{fastdirichlet}) or subsample the rows to a reasonable size.
 Note that as $N$ increases, the lines will cross at higher and higher values of $M$.

 The next graph shows the difference between the two phases with ever increasing $M$.
 Since the matrix $U$ has $M$ columns, the Newton-Raphson step can no longer remain constant.
-However, it still settles at around $80\%$ the speed of the precomputation step.
+However, it still settles at around $80\%$ the speed of the precomputation step as $M$ grows large.

-Finally, the algorithms were tested with different values for $K$, the number of categories.
+Finally, the algorithms were tested with different values for $K$.
 The constants were set at $M=50$, $N=5000$, and $\alpha_k = 1/K$.
 The benefits of the proposed algorithm are evident through $2048$ dimensions.
 The negative results for very high $K$ contradict our running-time analysis, and may be caused by issues related to memory allocation and the internal data structures.